idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 lambda functions (see `Wikipedia on nested functions
 <http://en.wikipedia.org/wiki/Nested_function>`_ for more information).

-I'll give an example in pseudo-C++ because C++ does not incorporate lambda
+I'll give an example in pseudo-C++ because C++ does not currently support lambda
 functions:

 .. code-block:: cpp